SecOpsNews/news/index.md

 - [RegisterSoftware] Turns out using 100% of your AI brain all the time isn’t most efficient way to run a model - 6 days ago
 - [BleepingComputer] Glitch to end app hosting and user profiles on July 8 - 6 days ago
 - [RegisterSoftware] AI ain't B2B if OpenAI is to be believed - 6 days ago
-- [DataBreaches] Dutch Government: More forms of espionage to be a criminal offence from 15 May onwards - 6 days ago
+- [DataBreaches] Dutch Government: More forms of espionage to be a criminal offence from 15 May onwards - 1 week ago
-- [HackerNews] Hackers Use Fake VPN and Browser NSIS Installers to Deliver Winos 4.0 Malware - 6 days ago
+- [HackerNews] Hackers Use Fake VPN and Browser NSIS Installers to Deliver Winos 4.0 Malware - 1 week ago
 - [RegisterSec] Cybercrime is 'orders of magnitude' larger than state-backed ops, says ex-White House advisor - 1 week ago
 - [DataBreaches] B.C. health authority faces class-action lawsuit over 2009 data breach (1) - 1 week ago
 - [DataBreaches] PA: York County alerts residents of potential data breach - 1 week ago